-The story of Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

 The story of the life and career of the legendary rhythm and blues musician Ray Charles, from his humble beginnings in the South, where he went blind at age seven, to his meteoric rise to stardom during the 1950s and 1960s.

-Biopic of billionaire Howard Hughes, starting with his early filmmaking years as owner of RKO studios but mostly focusing on his role in designing and promoting new aircraft.
-Hughes was a risk-taker spending several fortunes on designing experimental aircraft and eventually founding TWA as a rival to Pan AM airlines owned by his great rival Juan Trippe.
+Biopic of billionaire Howard Hughes, starting with his early filmmaking years as owner of R.K.O.
+Pictures, but mostly focusing on his role in designing and promoting new aircraft.
+Hughes was a risk-taker spending several fortunes on designing experimental aircraft and eventually founding TWA as a rival to Pan Am airlines owned by his great rival Juan Trippe.
 When Trippe's politico Senator Ralph Owen Brewster accuses Hughes of being a war profiteer, it's Hughes who gains the upper hand.
-Hughes also had many women in his life including a long relationship with actress Katharine Hepburn.
-From an early age however, Hughes was also germophobic and would have severe bouts of mental illness.Written by
+Hughes also had many women in his life including a long relationship with Katharine Hepburn.
+From an early age, however, Hughes was also germophobic and would have severe bouts of mental illness.Written by

 113 of 139 people found this review helpful.

 Was this review helpful to you?